nyu-mll/pretraining-learning-curves/README.md

 # pretraining-learning-curves
-This is the repository for the paper "When Do You Need Billions of Words of Pretraining Data?"
+This is the repository for the paper [When Do You Need Billions of Words of Pretraining Data?](When Do You Need Billions of Words of Pretraining Data.pdf)

 ## Edge Probing
 We use [jiant1](https://github.com/nyu-mll/jiant-v1-legacy) for our edge probing experiments.
 This [tutorial](https://github.com/nyu-mll/jiant-v1-legacy/blob/master/tutorials/setup_tutorial.md) can help you set up the environment and get started with jiant.